phyro/grinvestigation/data_commitments.md

 ## What it's trying to solve

+This is not about commiting arbitrary data on the chain.
+This should only be considered when the protocol needs more data than a single Pedersen commitment.
+Commiting to arbitrary data can be solved with [timestamping](timestamping.md).
 Let's say that the protocol rules requires more than just a single Pedersen commitment for successful validation.
 For example the Noninteractive approach that David showed requires some additional fields to be a part of the UTXO.
 The data commitment approach mentioned above is one way to commit to additonal data that's needed to validate the UTXO and uses Bulletproofs to achieve this.